secretGeek/til/notepad++/todays_date.md

 Use "Modify" -- then on the modify dialog, select a key combination of "None" and press "Apply".

+(i.e. select "none" from the drop down of key combos, and de-select the 'Ctrl' checkbox)

-A warning message will appear saying "This will remove the accelerator!"
-Great!
+A warning message will appear at the foot of the dialog saying "This will remove shortcut from this command"  Great!
 Don't forget to press "Apply".
 Just pressing OK is not enough.
 Strangely.

 Removed that one?
 Great.